 - while 69% of U.S. adults from suburban areas use it,

 - compared to 66% of U.S. adults from rural areas.

 - 77% of U.S. adults from urban areas use YouTube,

 - while 74% of U.S. adults from suburban areas use it,

 - Compared to 64% of U.S. adults from rural areas.

 Facebook and YouTube are very effective platforms to reach and connect with the entire U.S. adult population, including the rural American audience.

 Rural America is becoming more and more connected, making digital marketing a powerful marketing solution packed with potential.
 At the same time, rural American’s do spend less time online than urban or suburban audiences.
 So along with digital, a multi-media approach will likely be best in effectively reaching this audience.

 People of all ages are using social media channels to connect and interact with friends, family, brands and businesses.
-Facebook and YouTube are two social media powerhouses that hold a lot of opportunity to tell your story and leverage video to reach and engage your target audience.
+Facebook and YouTube are two social media powerhouses that hold a lot of opportunities to tell your story and leverage video to reach and engage your target audience.